pingidentity/pingone-sample-login/README.md

 # PingOne for Customers Sample Login
 Provides an example login application for use with PingOne for Customers.
 This sample application is written in HTML and JavaScript and leverages JQuery, Bootstrap and js-cookie

+## Quick Start

+* Create a PingOne for Customers Application and Sample User
+* Update js/auth.js with your tenant's variables
+* Publish the contents of dist/* to your web server root

 ## Contents

 * dist/index.html         - Landing page for anonymous or authenticated users